i-amdroid/sshfs-mount-tool/README.md

 SMT has written on PHP, any contributions welcome.

-SMT v1 is stable release but development still in progres.
+SMT v2 completely rewriten with Symfony Console component and development still in progres.

 **Future plans**

 * Config file for SMT preferences
 * More terminals support for `cd` and `ssh` commands
 * Create autocomplete suggestions
-* Improve args handling
 * Create tests
-* Apply best practices for promts, output format, options naming
 * Pretify info command
+* Install with Composer
+* Install with Homebrew

 **Build**